gomorpheus/morpheus-docs/release_notes/current.rst

           - Added Debian 9 and 10 Layouts for VMware Clouds to the standard Morpheus Library :superscript:`5.2.9`
           - Disabled several deprecated System Instance Types and associated Layouts that are no longer maintained: **Cassandra, Confluence, Devstack, Hadoop, Jboss, Jenkins, Magento, Mongo, Moogsoft, Nexus, Percona, Puppet, RethinkDb, Riak, RiakCs, Stash, Solr, Wordpress, and Zookeeper**.
 NOTE: this only disables the Instance type from the system seeded library and does not affect user created Insatnce Types or Layouts. :superscript:`5.2.9`

+:Logs: - Splunk and LogRhythm integrations removed from Administration > Settings > Logs

+:Migrations: - Migrations UI (under the Tools menu) is deprecated and removed

 :Network: - Added a Display Name field for networks, this value appears as the network name on the network display page (Infrastructure > Network).
 For synced networks, the name and display name will initially be identical but users can edit the display name if it makes sense to present a friendlier name to users :superscript:`5.2.9`
           - Added ability to change network during an Instance reconfigure (Select Reconfigure from the Instance Actions menu) for Instances in VMware and OpenStack Clouds.
 In other Clouds, network is still a read-only field during Instance reconfigure :superscript:`5.2.9`

 :UI: - Added more detailed help block text for the Private Key field when storing a new key pair in Morpheus (Infrastructure > Keys & Certs > Key Pairs) :superscript:`5.2.9`
+     - Help text added to Add Integration modals warning that HTTP URLs are insecure and not recommended

 :VMware vCenter: - The UUID for hypervisor hosts synced into vCenter Clouds is now stored to the ``unique_id`` field on hypervisor host ``compute_server`` records :superscript:`5.2.9`
                  - Improved sync performance for VMware Resource Pools and Folders :superscript:`5.2.9`